Munawwar/react-global-states/README.md

 1. You are using TypeScript: For type checks to work you need to define your Store's interface.
 The default store accepts any props, which won't give you strict type check.

-2. You are writing a library/modules that is expected to be able to use with any react app: In which case polluting the default store with props can cause naming collision with the consumer of your library.
+2. You are writing a library/module that is expected to be used with any react app: In which case polluting the default store with props can cause naming collision with the consumer of your library.
 Creating new store avoids prop name collisions for libraries.

 Parameters: